Conrec-Infinity-AB/Selenium-Course/Lecture3/4_assignment.md

 2. Create the tests below using any of the above test frameworks

-3. Run all testa and create a report of the test result using pytest-html
+3. Run all tests and create a report of the test result using pytest-html

 4. Zip your project for the assignment and send to me or if you rather want to use a Github/Bitbucket repository, give me the link so i can check the code.